5l1v3r1/panthera/README.md

 # F.A.Q

 # PDF Guide
-1. Download PDF "Breaking_Pakistani_Indian_Cyber_Infrastructure_using_Panthera"
+1. Download PDF "Breaking_Pakistani_Indian_Cyber_Infrastructure_using_Panthera".
-2. It deals intermediate level of breaking into Pakistani & Indian cyber infrastructure for DNS to steal, spoof, ddos.
+2. It deals intermediate level of breaking into Pakistani & Indian cyber infrastructure for DNS to steal, spoof and ddos.
 3. Created to know statisics of affected systems in Pakistan and India specifically for educational and informational purpose only.